Mizuchi/SBL/doc/intro.rst

 ####################
 Source Basic Library
 ####################
-:Author: Tianjiao Yin <ytj000@gmail.com>
+:Author: mizuchi <ytj000@gmail.com>

-Copyright (C) 2012, Tianjiao Yin.
-All Rights Reserved.

-SBL is a C++ template library which provide many advanced algorithms and data structures.
-You can find  an incomplete list below.
+SBL is a general-purpose cross-platform C++ template library which provide many advanced algorithms and data structures.

 This library is designed for teaching purposes.
 To reach this goal, here is some principles of design: